T-y-c-o-o-n/web-hw/README.md

-Web hometasks on Web Development course in ITMO University
+Hometasks on Web Development course in ITMO University